diego-nieto-pena/mutants/README.md

             }
 **Response: HTTP 200 OK**

+## API Documentation can be found at: http://mutantdnadetector-env.eba-7ukeavat.us-west-2.elasticbeanstalk.com/v2/api-docs

 ## Test Code coverage
 Running the code coverage report can be done by executing the following command at the root folder:
 > mvn test